 Can you imagine the horror these people will experience, knowing that every sinful thing they ever said (Matt.
 12:36–37) and did, even those things done in secret (Rom.
 2:16), were all carefully written down?

 Hebrews 10:31 says, “It is a terrifying thing to fall into the hands of the living God.”

 And that will certainly be the case.
 After this judgment, the Bible makes it absolutely clear that these unrepentant, unforgiven sinners, will be “thrown into the lake of fire” (Rev. 20:15), where they will spend eternity separated from God.

 Friend, you don’t want to end up there.
-That is why it is vitally important that you be reconciled to God now, before it is too late.
+That is why it is vitally important that you be reconciled to God now, before it’s too late.
 And you can be reconciled to God!
-That is why Jesus died on the cross for you.
+That’s why Jesus died on the cross for you.
 Jesus, God in human flesh, lovingly died on that cruel wooden Roman cross in your place, for your sins, so that you could be forgiven and reconciled to God.
 He rose from the grave three days later and today stands ready to forgive you and any who will put their trust in Him (John 3:16).